Friday, September 21, 2018

 Jewish Telegraphic Agency (JTA) information from July 1933 that SS Polonia will be rescheduled from the trans-Atlantic run and put on a new route between Constanza, Roumania, and Haifa in Eretz Israel, Palestina (see the entire text at the end of the blog).

 German Jews and Jews living there and in many other European countries felt directly the effects of the appointment of Adolf Hitler as German chancellor on January 30, 1933.
 Third Reich quickly became a regime in which citizens, especially Jews, had no guaranteed basic rights.
 The Nazi regime established the first concentration camps, imprisoning its political opponents, and others classified as dangerous.
-An extensive propaganda was used to spread the Nazi Party’s racist goals a.o. antisemitism and ideals.
+Extensive propaganda was used to spread the Nazi Party’s racist goals a.o. antisemitism and ideals.
 As part of an effort to align German arts and culture with Nazi ideas, university students in college towns across Germany burned thousands of books they considered to be “un-German,” On May 10, 1933, Berlin university students burn upwards of 25,000 “un-German” books in Opera Square. and some 40,000 people gather to hear Joseph Goebbels deliver Nazi propaganda.

 Therefore, the Exodus, returning to Eretz Israel increased in numbers.
 New routes for trains and ships were established.
 Jews were fleeing from Germany, Poland, and Russia.